vladkinoman/just-my-notes/games/gothic_2_pt_log.md

 # Places
 Khorinis:
-- that is the city we need to reach
  - seaport
  - you can enter if you find a lot of herbs (identical herbs)
+ - upper town - Lord Hagen is there - for VIPs
+ - port - bad place
+ - people often disappear in this town.

 # Items